the-events-calendar/event-tickets/readme.txt

 * Fix - Fixed the event cost formatting issues showing the wrong currency symbol, symbol location and separators.
 [ET-1251]
 * Fix - Disable "Connect to PayPal" button while a new URL is not available, after changing countries.
 [ET-1318]
 * Bug - Searching Ticket Holder Email / Ticket Holder Name through the Attendee page now functions as expected.
 [ET-1171]
+* Bug - Working with PayPal accounts in currencies other than USD now works as expected.
+[ET-1330]

 = [5.2.0.1] 2021-11-10 =